Sat Dec 19th, 2009 at 03:43:19 AM EST

 The deep valley of the Inn cuts the Tyrolian Alps in two.
-Running in it downriver from Innsbruck, the saturated Unterinntalbahn carries all the East-West domestic and the bulk of the North-South transit traffic.
+Running in it downriver from Innsbruck, the saturated Unterinntalbahn carries all the east–west domestic and the bulk of the north–south transit traffic.
 The latter is to grow further in the 2020s with the 55 km Brenner Base Tunnel (for which currently the exploration/future access/even later escape tunnels are bored).
-The capacity problem is solved with a four-tracking.
+The capacity problem is solved with a quadruple-tracking.
 Since good valley-bottom real estate/land shouldn't be wasted, the extra pair of tracks disappear in valley-side tunnels almost throughout.

 There is a project for only 200 km/h that is elaborate enough nevertheless to deserve mention: the Koralmbahn, which plugs one of the last gaps in the intercity network, Graz–Klagenfurt.
 The high costs demanded by geology would be hardly justified by domestic demand, and transit traffic could have the volume to justify it only if other parts of the Italy–Poland corridor receive significant upgrades.
 Yet, in no small part thanks to heavy lobbying by Carynthia's late governor Jörg Haider, the Koralmbahn got the go-ahead.

 The centerpiece of the 130 km line will be the 32.8 km Koralmtunnel, the main part of which should finally be bored from next year (tendering underway).
 On the 24 km section east from the main tunnel, they are already laying tracks, for an early opening in regional service in 2011.
 The full line is slated for 2020 only.